pagopa/io-wallet/README.md

 yarn code-review    # [Description]
-                    #       This command, for each project and package, runs a kind of "pipeline" (in a local environment) with the following steps:
+                    #       For each project and package, runs a script with the following commands:
-                    #       typechecking (with typecheck), code linting (with eslint) and unit testing (with vitest).
-This is a very useful command
+                    #       typechecking (with typecheck), code linting (with eslint) and unit testing
+                    #       (with vitest).
+This is a very useful command performed by the github
-                    #       to pass the workflow controls (very similar) when you create a PR, or push new code in an existing PR.
+                    #       workflow when you create a PR, or push new code in an existing PR, to
+                    #       ensure the code quality.
                     # [Aliases]
                     #       yarn run code-review
 ```